 This infection is mainly caused due to the staphylococcus bacteria.
 It is not contagious, but is a big irritation for the dog.
 It causes the skin to itch a lot.
-Yellow-colored abscesses similar to pimples start erupting on the dog's skin because of it.
-First, these rashes ulcerate, which causes a lot of pain to the dog, and then turn crusty, which leads to hair fall in the dog.
+Yellow-colored abscesses similar to pimples start erupting on the dog's skin.
+First, these rashes ulcerate, which causes a lot of pain, and then turn crusty, which leads to hair fall in the dog.

 The most common fungal infection is caused due to the ringworm, which is contagious.
 Mainly young dogs are affected by it.
 It starts on the paws and head of the dog and if not treated on time, can spread all over the body.

 Fleas and Other Parasites

 Parasites such as mites, ticks, and fleas also cause rashes if they are present on the dog's body.
 These parasites cause severe skin irritation which leads to itchy skin, which in turn leads to eruption of raised red bumps or rashes.
 They are easy to diagnose and can be treated by skin scraping.

 Sometimes, the dog might be allergic to some dog food because of which it gets rashes on the skin.
 When you feed your dog, make sure that he/she is not allergic to the food.
 If proper care is taken, then the allergies can be easily curbed.